 Acknowledging that we need everyone — across all walks of life — to realise the opportunities of a zero emissions future, Better Futures Australia works to complement efforts already underway and scale climate solutions and success stories across the country.

 The initiative brings together and builds on a number of pre-existing climate action initiatives, alliances and coalitions that have been operating in Australia, providing a connective tissue to strengthen our collective efforts.
 For example, it builds on existing climate change engagement by connecting existing climate champions and supporting further efforts to engage and enable new climate champions from all walks of life.

 There is no question that national targets and policies are needed to facilitate a smooth transition to a zero emissions economy, but together Better Futures Australia representatives are providing sustainable jobs, driving innovation, and collaborating to develop creative and inclusive solutions to climate change.

 Who makes up the Better Futures Australia community?

 Better Futures Australia’s (BFA) members and key partners represent over seven million Australians, totalling more than $330 billion in GDP, assets and market capitalisation.
-BFA’s membership includes all signatories, champions and ambassadors, as well as WWF Australia and the Australian Conservation Foundation, two key partners that are actively engaged with the alliance.
-In most relevant cases, champions and ambassadors were assumed to represent the scope of their organisations.
+BFA’s membership includes all signatories, champions, and over 40 partnership organisations.
+In most relevant cases, champions were assumed to represent the scope of their organisations.
 These figures were calculated using the most up to date information available, but are estimates and remain subject to change.

 What proportion of Australian society and economy is represented?